fiskhandlarn/lorica/README.md

 Read [TODO.md](./TODO.md) so you now what must be done before launching your project.

-Change "project" and "domain.tld" in this README.md below to reflect your project's name and domain name.
+Change "domain.tld" in this README.md below to reflect your project's name and domain name.

 Setup done!
 Remove everything in this README.md above this line: